Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

 Monitoring as a service (MaaS) is one of many cloud delivery models under anything as a service (XaaS).
 It is a framework that facilitates the deployment of monitoring functionalities for various other services and applications within the cloud, usually via a CI/CD pipeline.
 ConfigMyApp was built to enable AppDynamics customers actualise thier MaaS objectives.

-ConfigMyApp is designed based on the DevOps configuration-as-code paradigm.
-It is primarily built to enhance large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.
+ConfigMyApp design is based on the DevOps configuration-as-code paradigm.
+It is primarily built to enhance medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.

-How it works
+# How it works

 ![How it works](https://user-images.githubusercontent.com/2548160/79471051-03c4c480-7ffa-11ea-9405-133f9e9ee4eb.png)